Battle of Khazir: Background

-The Umayyad Caliphate was shaken by the deaths of Caliph Yazid I and his successor Mu'awiya II in 683 and 684, respectively, amid the Second Muslim Civil War.
-In the aftermath, they lost authority over Iraq (the part of Mesopotamia south of Tikrit) while the governors of northern Syria and Palestine switched their allegiance to Abd Allah ibn al-Zubayr, the anti-Umayyad claimant to the caliphate.
+The Umayyad dynasty was shaken by the deaths of its caliphs Yazid I andMu'awiya II in 683 and 684, respectively, amidst the Second Fitna.
+In the aftermath, they lost authority over Iraq, while the governors of northern Syria and Palestine switched their allegiance to the anti-Umayyad Caliph Abd Allah ibn al-Zubayr.
 These and other defections restricted Umayyad rule to the region of Damascus.
-After the Umayyad governor of Iraq, Ubayd Allah ibn Ziyad, was forced out of his province, he left for Damascus to prop up Umayyad rule.
-As a result of his efforts and the consensus of loyalist Arab tribes, later collectively known as the "Yaman", the Umayyad elder, Marwan ibn al-Hakam, became caliph in June 684.
+After the Umayyad governor of Iraq, Ubayd Allah ibn Ziyad, was forced out of his province, he left for Damascus to rebuild Umayyad power.
+As a result of his efforts and with the support of loyalist Arab tribal factions, particularly southern Arab tribal groups later identified with the Yaman, the Umayyad elder Marwan ibn al-Hakam was proclaimed caliph in June 684.

-In August 684, the Umayyads and their tribal allies routed the pro-Zubayrid Qaysi tribes at the Battle of Marj Rahit.
-The Umayyad victory brought all of Syria under Marwan's authority, but also led to the long-running feud between Qays and Yaman.
-Later, Marwan dispatched an army led by Ubayd Allah to wrest back Iraq.
-Control of that region was split by a number of anti-Umayyad factions, including the partisans of Mukhtar al-Thaqafi, other pro-Alids (supporters of Caliph Ali and his family) and Ibn al-Zubayr.
-Marwan promised Ubayd Allah the governorship of all the territories that he conquered.
+In August 684, the Umayyads and their tribal allies routed the Zubayrid-aligned Qaysi tribes at the Battle of Marj Rahit.
+The Umayyad victory secured Marwan's control over Syria, but also deepened the Qays–Yaman conflict.
+With Syria consolidated under his authority, Marwan dispatched a Syrian army led by Ubayd Allah to recover Iraq, where authority remained fragmented among the partisans of Mukhtar al-Thaqafi, other pro-Alid groups, and supporters of Ibn al-Zubayr.
+Marwan promised Ubayd Allah the governorship of all territories he could reconquer.
 In early January 685, Ubayd Allah was mobilizing his troops at the Euphrates River town of Jisr Manbij.
-Around that time, his second-in-command, Husayn ibn Numayr al-Sakuni, destroyed the Penitents, a pro-Alid band led by Sulayman ibn Surad, at the Battle of Ayn al-Warda in modern-day Ras al-Ayn.
+Around that time, his second-in-command, Husayn ibn Numayr, crushed the Penitents, a pro-Alid band led by Sulayman ibn Surad, at the Battle of Ayn al-Warda in modern-day Ras al-Ayn.
 Marwan died in the spring of 685, while Ubayd Allah's army was camped at Raqqa, and Marwan's son Abd al-Malik succeeded him as caliph.

-In the eighteen months following the Umayyad victory at Ayn al-Warda, Ubayd Allah's troops were bogged down by struggles with the Qaysi tribes of the Jazira (Upper Mesopotamia) led by the pro-Zubayrid Zufar ibn al-Harith al-Kilabi.
+In the eighteen months following the Umayyad victory at Ayn al-Warda, Ubayd Allah's troops were bogged down by struggles with the Qaysi tribes of the Jazira (Upper Mesopotamia) led by the Zubayrid loyalist Zufar ibn al-Harith al-Kilabi.
 In the summer of 686, Ubayd Allah's troops advanced toward Mosul, long controlled by a Kufan military elite, with the ultimate aim of conquering Iraq.
 Mukhtar, who in the weeks prior had seized Kufa from Ibn al-Zubayr's governor, rapidly organized and dispatched a force under his commander, Ibrahim ibn al-Ashtar, to confront the Umayyad army.
 Ubayd Allah defeated this force on 9–10 July 686.
 Meanwhile, Mus'ab ibn al-Zubayr and the ashraf (Arab tribal nobility) of Kufa used the absence of Mukhtar's forces as an opportunity to recapture Kufa.
-The attempt failed as Mukhtar was able to recall his troops and defeat the pro-Zubayrid forces by the end of July.
+The attempt failed as Mukhtar was able to recall his troops and defeat the Zubayrid forces by the end of July.
 With Kufa secured, Mukhtar again dispatched Ibn al-Ashtar to confront Ubayd Allah's army.